Benawi/Portfolio-React-App/README.md

    Next time if you make changes, repeat from step 8.

 Facing issues?
-Feel free to contact at habtamualemayehu16@gmail.com.
+Feel free to contact me at habtamualemayehu16@gmail.com.

 ## Showcase 🚀